sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) There are many types of variables based on size, type, etc

-b) There are many types of variables based on size, type, etc

-c) There are many types of variables based on size, type, etc
+There are many types of variables based on size, type, etc

-d) It is not correct.

 ---
 ---